trinh31201/Dress-For-Weather/README.md

-# Dress Code Assistant
+# Dress For Weather

 ## Introduction
-Dress Code Assistant is a Python application that helps you decide what to wear based on the current weather conditions.
-By utilizing the ClimaCell Weather API, it fetches real-time weather forecasts and processes this data through decision trees to recommend the most suitable outfit for the day.
+Dress For Weather is a Python application that helps you decide what to wear based on the current weather conditions.
+By utilizing the [ClimaCell Weather API](https://www.tomorrow.io/weather-api/), it fetches real-time weather forecasts and processes this data through decision trees to recommend the most suitable outfit for the day.

 ## Features
 - Real-time weather forecast fetching using [ClimaCell Weather API](https://www.tomorrow.io/weather-api/).